matteoferla/rdkit_to_params/README.md

 This is not to be confused with CCP4 REFMAC's `LINKR`, which are however easy to covert.
 Alternatively, you can add it after importing the pose, _cf._ `pose.residue(lig_pos).connect_map`.

+## Bond order
+It is worth mentioning that the bond order specified in the topology file in the `BOND_ORDER` lines is mostly ignored and the bond order is derived from the rosetta types that get assigned.
+To extract and correct a ligand, consider the following

+    # pose to string
+    buffer = pyrosetta.rosetta.std.stringbuf()
+    pose.dump_pdb(pyrosetta.rosetta.std.ostream(buffer))
+    pdbblock = buffer.str()
+    # get the residue
+    mol = Chem.MolFromPDBBlock(pdbblock, proximityBonding=False, removeHs=False)
+    ligand = Chem.SplitMolByPDBResidues(mol, whiteList=[params.NAME])[params.NAME]
+    # fix bond order
+    template = AllChem.DeleteSubstructs(params.mol, Chem.MolFromSmiles('*'))
+    AllChem.AssignBondOrdersFromTemplate(template, ligand)

 ## To Do
 I have not coded yet, because I forgot: